ualib/agda-algebras/prelude.lagda.rst

    | ``Set (lsuc lzero)`` | ``𝓤₀ ⁺ ̇``                | ``Sort 1 = Type = Type 0``  |
    +----------------------+--------------------------+-----------------------------+

-To justify the introduction of this somewhat nonstandard notation for universe levels, :term:`MHE` points out that the Agda library uses ``Level`` for universes (so what we write as ``𝓤 ̇`` is written ``Set 𝓤`` in standard Agda), but in univalent mathematics the types in ``𝓤 ̇`` need not be sets, so the standard Agda notation can be misleading.
+To justify the introduction of this somewhat nonstandard notation for universe levels, :term:`MHE` points out that the Agda library uses ``Level`` for universes (so what we write as 𝓤 ̇ is written ``Set 𝓤`` in standard Agda), but in univalent mathematics the types in 𝓤 ̇ need not be sets, so the standard Agda notation can be misleading.
 Furthermore, the standard notation places emphasis on levels rather than universes themselves.

+There will be many occasions calling for a type living in the universe that is the least upper bound of two universes, say, 𝓤 ̇ and 𝓥 ̇ .
+The universe 𝓤 ⊔ 𝓥 ̇ denotes this least upper bound.
+Here 𝓤 ⊔ 𝓥 is used to denote the universe level corresponding to the least upper bound of the levels 𝓤 and 𝓥, where the ``_⊔_`` is an Agda primitive designed for precisely this purpose.

 Public imports